What Causes Mood and Anxiety Disorders?

-The genetic link to mood and anxiety disorders
+The genetic link to causes of mood and anxiety disorders

 While these events are likely to trigger the mood or anxiety disorder, the true cause of these mental illnesses is far more complex with strong hereditary roots.
 In fact, studies conducted among identical twins sharing the exact same genetic code have found that when one identical twin becomes depressed, the other will also develop clinical depression approximately 76% of the time.

 Temperament has also been cited as a contributing factor to the development of mood, anxiety and eating disorders.
 The set of inborn personality traits that comprise our temperament dictate how we think, what do and how our brains develop emotionally over the course of our lives.